 Finding Assistance With Lexapro Withdrawal

 There are several reasons why people decide to stop taking SSRIs like Lexapro.
 Some people may find the medication does not work, they experience unwanted side effects or they become immune to the medication.

 For these people, as well as patients who misuse the medication, a reputable antidepressant rehabilitation center can aid in recovery from the serious side effects associated with Lexapro withdrawal.

 Selecting the appropriate withdrawal center, however, can prove challenging.
 One of the most important parts in deciding which program to use is making sure that the program’s duration matches the severity of the patient’s symptoms.
 While some people might decide that an outpatient or 30-day program is best, other people might need the service of an extended care program.
-With the help of the appropriate center, many patients discover that not only is recovery possible but that they end up feeling better than ever.
+With the help of an appropriate center, many patients discover not only that recovery is possible, but also that they end up feeling better than ever.

 If you or someone you love is struggling to quit an SSRI like Lexapro, The Recovery Village can help.
 We offer a full continuum of care ranging from medical detox and inpatient treatment to long-term aftercare, and we also provide dual diagnosis treatment for conditions like anxiety and depression.
 Contact us today to learn more about treatment programs that can work well for your needs.